MicrosoftDocs/visualstudio-docs/docs/test/unit-test-basics.md

 ## Create unit test projects and test methods

 For C#, it is often quicker to generate the unit test project and unit test stubs from your code.
 Or you can choose to create the unit test project and tests manually depending on your requirements.
 If you want to create unit tests from code with a 3rd party framework you will need one of these extensions installed: [NUnit](https://marketplace.visualstudio.com/items?itemName=NUnitDevelopers.TestGeneratorNUnitextension-18371) or [xUnit](https://marketplace.visualstudio.com/items?itemName=YowkoTsai.xUnitnetTestGenerator).
-If you are not using C#, see [Getting started with unit testing](../test/getting-started-with-unit-testing.md) to create the unit test project.
+If you are not using C#, skip this section and go to [Create the unit test project and unit tests manually](#create-the-unit-test-project-and-unit-tests-manually).

 ### Generate unit test project and unit test stubs